jeffrey-boatman/cure-estimator/README.md

 Simulation code for the manuscript
 "Estimating Causal Effects from a Randomized Clinical Trial when Noncompliance is Measured with Error".

-Each R file is documented.
+Each R file is documented internally.

 sim.R - main simulation code.
+Written to run simulation on multiple cores using the parallel package.

-functions.R - functions for the simulation
+true_mu.R - finds the value of E{Y*(1, 0)} = mu(1, 0) for given simulation parameters.

-true_mu.R - finds the value of mu(1, 0) for given simulation parameters.
+functions.R - functions used in sim.R and true_mu.R